What is Arkade?

 Arkade is a programmable execution layer for Bitcoin.

-It enables fast, self-custodial financial applications on Bitcoin, including lending, smart wallets, and trading, without changing the protocol or requiring trusted intermediaries.
+It enables fast, self-custodial financial applications on Bitcoin, including lending, smart wallets, and trading, without requiring consensus changes to the Bitcoin protocol.

 With Arkade, you can: